grammyjs/website/site/docs/guide/middleware.md

 ## The middleware stack

-Assume you write a bot like this:
+Suppose you write a bot like this:

 ```ts
 const bot = new Bot("<token>");